ecbaldwin/frhs.soccer/content/2020-season/pre-season-workouts.md

 # Loveland Sports Park

-Heather will be sending out additional sign-ups for other trainings as soon as we get through these sessions.
+The team manager will be sending out additional sign-ups for other trainings as soon as we get through these sessions.
 Each player will be invited to sign up for at least 2 sessions from 6 different dates available.
 These sessions will all be held at Loveland Sports Park.
 Please be thinking about which two dates will work best for you:

     Jan 6:  7:00 - 8:30pm
     Jan 11: 2:00 - 4:00pm